-Players like Reggie Miller, Gary Payton, and Robert Parish make this list thanks to their longevity.
-Parish, for example, never averaged 20 points, but the “Chief” get 20,000 points after 16 seasons and 1215 games.
+Players like Reggie Miller, Gary Payton, and Robert Parish made this list in large part to the longevity of their careers.
+Parish, for example, never averaged more than 19.9 points per game, but the “Chief” methodically dropped in 20,000 points after 16 seasons and 1215 games.

 Miller and Payton only averaged more than 24 points in one season during their careers.
 Otherwise, they were rarely injured, allowing them to put up all-star numbers seasons after season.

 With so many NBA superstars that have passed through the league in the last several decades, this elite club is surprisingly small.
 Tom Chambers and Vince Carter make the list and Antwan Jamison will likely join them later this year or next, while Hall of Fame players like Isiah Thomas, Dr. J, Kevin McHale, Scottie Pippen, Rick Barry, John Stockton, and James Worthy missed the cut?